search

 Each companion will work with the support team to identify any services they may require for physical and mental health, dependencies, immigration status, ID, family issues and much more.

 When a companion has gained experience in their role and begun to recover from the trauma of homelessness, the support team will help them progress within Emmaus and then to move-on, identifying and referring them to external training or work experience so that they can gain sustainable employment.
-For some companions, moving on into the competetive and expensive private rental market may seem daunting.
+For some companions, moving on into the competitive and expensive private rental market may seem daunting.
 For that reason, Emmaus Bristol does not have a time limit on a companion’s stay.
 We also recognise that while some will be keen to head back to independent living quickly, others may need more time.
 Emmaus is a home for as long as it’s needed, as long as you can follow the simple rules in the licence agreement.

-Each companion signs a license agreement which sets out realistic and manageable expectations to ensure that they and their peers have a happy stay in the accommodation and when working in the social enterprises.
+Each companion signs a license agreement which sets out realistic and manageable expectations to ensure that they and their peers have a happy stay in the accommodation and when helping in the social enterprises.
 Those that do not adhere to the license agreement face a warning system that can lead to ending their license agreement, but this does not happen too often!
-Over the last three years 93% of companions successfuly managed their licence agreements.
+Over the last three years 93% of companions successfully managed their licence agreements.

 Emmaus Bristol will provide